 Site icon I Love to Watch You Play

-Why Year-Round Baseball Is A Bad Idea For Kids
+Why Year-Round Baseball Is Bad For Kids

-Why Year-Round Baseball Is A Bad Idea For Kids
+Why Year-Round Baseball Is Bad For Kids

-Why year-round baseball is a bad idea for kids.
+Why year-round baseball bad for kids.
 If you want your kid to make it to the big leagues, maybe they should play less baseball, not more.
 Atlanta Brave’s former Ace, John Smoltz, made headlines on this hot topic in his Baseball Hall of Fame Speech when he sent a warning to all parents.

 “I want to encourage the families and parents that are out there that this is not normal to have surgery at 14 and 15 years old.
 That you have time, and that baseball is not a year-round sport.
 That you have an opportunity to be athletic and play other sports.
 Don’t let the institutions that are out there running before you guaranteeing scholarship dollars and signing bonuses that this is the way…they’re competing and maxing out too hard, too early, and that’s why we’re having these problems.
 Please, take care of those great future arms.”